-Because cruises always have a a wide variety of activities and events going on around the clock for attendees and their guests planners don’t have to worry about hiring entertainers, bands or planning extra activities to keep their everybody busy during their free moments.
+Cruise ships offer a wide variety of sports facilities, daily activities, classes and enrichment programs for attendees and their guests.
+Planners don’t have to worry about hiring entertainers, bands or planning extra activities for leisure time.

 Why should I choose a cruise instead of a land based venue?

 The benefits are endless!
-A ship visits multiple destinations, and offers much more to do and see.
+A ship visits multiple destinations and offers much more to do and see.
 The all-inclusive nature of a cruise saves you time and money while simplifying your meal and entertainment planning.
-With today’s competitive cruise prices, you can save up to 40% as compared to land programs.
+With today’s competitive cruise prices, you can save up to 30% as compared to land programs.

 How does the price of a cruise compare to a hotel?